AlpacaTunnel/alpaca-tunnel/README.md

 Install
 -------

-Currently only tested on Ubuntu.
+Currently only tested on Ubuntu and CentOS.
 Download the codes and build.

     sudo apt-get update